Straight from the horse’s mouth.

 If you’ve never been to the Wallace Collection in London, I’d highly recommend a visit.
-This national museum’s collection, showcased in the former town house of the Hertford family, contains outstanding 18th century French paintings, miniatures, ceramics and furniture, 17th and 19th old master paintings, and one of the finest collections of European arms & armor.
+This national museum’s collection, showcased in the former townhouse of the Hertford family, contains outstanding 18th century French paintings, miniatures, ceramics and furniture, 17th and 19th old master paintings, and one of the finest collections of European arms & armor.

 And yet, to me, part of this museum’s appeal comes from the intimate setting: Hertford House.
 (If you’ve ever been the Isabella Stewart Gardner Museum in Boston, you’ll know what I mean.)
-Great care has been taken to refurbished the Entrance Hall (and much of the museum) so that it appears as it did in Sir Wallace’s day (1890s) – grand, stately and welcoming.
-From the moment you walk through the front doors, you feel like an invited guests of Sir Richard and Lady Wallace, there to take a tour of their home and collection.
+Great care has been taken to refurbish the Entrance Hall (and much of the museum) so that it appears as it did in Sir Wallace’s day (1890s) – grand, stately and welcoming.
+From the moment you walk through the front doors, you feel like an invited guest of Sir Richard and Lady Wallace, there to take a tour of their home and collection.
 How splendid is that?

 If you can, time your visit so that you can join a guided tour of the collection’s highlights.
 You’ll be glad you did!
-Enjoy lunch or a relaxing afternoon drink at The Wallace Restaurant, a French style brasserie located in the courtyard.
+Enjoy lunch or a relaxing afternoon drink at The Wallace Restaurant, a French-style brasserie located in the courtyard.
 You feel as if you’re outside – the sky above, the lovely laurel hedges, so airy and spacious – yet you’re protected in case there happens to be a passing London shower.

 Helpful Info & Tips: The museum is an easy walk from the Bond Street, Marble Arch or Baker Street Tube Station.
 Admission is free though donations are appreciated.
-Note: Refurbishment of The Great Hall is currently underway, so it’s always a good idea to check ‘what’s on’ to learn about schedule changes in opening hours, closure dates and changes to collections/exhibitions.
+Note: Refurbishment of The Great Hall is currently underway, so it’s always a good idea to check ‘what’s on’ to learn about schedule changes in opening hours, closure dates, and changes to collections/exhibitions.